FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 > As is typical of hanafuda games, each player's score pile should **be kept face-up and laid out on the table**, so that its contents are fully visible to all players.
 Ideally, the cards should also be arranged by type to make detecting yaku easier.<br><br>However, since Chaff are worth 0 points and play no role in any yaku, it is common in Sakura to **discard all Chaff cards** to a common junk pile.
 {.is-warning}

-Secondly, the player draws a card from the draw pile and plays it in the same way as before.
-Then the player's turn ends, and the next player plays.
+After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

 ## *Hiki* (Four of a Kind)
 If a player sees **all 4 cards of a given suit among the cards in their hand and those on the field (in any combination)**, this is known as a ***hiki*** (引き, lit. "to draw").
 On their turn, the player may, instead of playing a card from their hand, declare the *hiki* and immediately capture all 4 cards.
 They then play a card from the draw pile as normal.